Riyuze/chatto/README.md

-# chat-room
+# Chatto
-A simple chat app with rooms
+A simple chat app with rooms.
+Built using Express, NodeJs, and SocketIO.